josephnhtam/live-streaming-server-net/README.md

 This repository contains an implementation of RTMP server which allows you to build your own live streaming server using .NET.

+> A more detailed [documentation](https://josephnhtam.github.io/live-streaming-server-net/) is currently under construction.

 ## Features

 - **RTMP/RTMPS protocol**: Supports the RTMP and RTMPS protocols for streaming audio, video, and data.